mmistakes/minimal-mistakes/_drafts/project-loom.md

 The `full` value prints the full stack trace of the pinned virtual thread, while the `short` value prints only less information.
 The execution of the `twoEmployeesInTheOffice` with the above configuration set to the `short`  value produces the following interesting output:

 ```
-11:57:29.982 [Go to the toilet] INFO in.rcard.virtual.threads.App - I'm going to use the toilet
+16:29:05.548 [Go to the toilet] INFO in.rcard.virtual.threads.App - VirtualThread[#21,Go to the toilet]/runnable@ForkJoinPool-1-worker-1 | I'm going to use the toilet
 Thread[#22,ForkJoinPool-1-worker-1,5,CarrierThreads]
-    virtual.threads.playground/in.rcard.virtual.threads.App$Bathroom.useTheToilet(App.java:171) <== monitors:1
+    virtual.threads.playground/in.rcard.virtual.threads.App$Bathroom.useTheToilet(App.java:188) <== monitors:1
-11:57:30.989 [Go to the toilet] INFO in.rcard.virtual.threads.App - I'm done with the toilet
+16:29:06.558 [Go to the toilet] INFO in.rcard.virtual.threads.App - VirtualThread[#21,Go to the toilet]/runnable@ForkJoinPool-1-worker-1 | I'm done with the toilet
-11:57:30.990 [Take a break] INFO in.rcard.virtual.threads.App - I'm going to take a break
+16:29:06.559 [Take a break] INFO in.rcard.virtual.threads.App - VirtualThread[#23,Take a break]/runnable@ForkJoinPool-1-worker-1 | I'm going to take a break
-11:57:31.996 [Take a break] INFO in.rcard.virtual.threads.App - I'm done with the break
+16:29:07.563 [Take a break] INFO in.rcard.virtual.threads.App - VirtualThread[#23,Take a break]/runnable@ForkJoinPool-1-worker-1 | I'm done with the break
 ```

 As we guessed, the `riccardo` virtual thread was in fact pinned to its carrier thread.
 Despite what we previously said, we can also see the name of the carrier thread here.
 Amazing.